Miaouchkinz/tweeter-react/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone that uses jQuery, HTML5, and SCSS to practice our front-end skills.
+Tweeter-React is a refactor project transforming the [single-page Twitter clone](https://github.com/Miaouchkinz/tweeter), Tweeter, from JQuery to React components.

+Refactor is **currently in progress**, ReadMe will be updated as the project moves forward.

 ## Final Product